crashoverride777/swifty-ads/README.md

 Ads.loadSupportedBannerAd()
 Ads.showSupportedInterAd()
 ```
-- To remove Banner Ads or All Ads for example during gamePlay of for in app purchases simply call
+- To remove Banner Ads or All Ads, for example during gamePlay or for in app purchases simply call
 ```swift
 Ads.removeBannerAds()
 Ads.removeAllAds()